BenLBoardman/SingleTransferableVote/README.md

 # SingleTransferableVote
  A simple program to enter and calculate single transferable vote tallies

+# NEW VERSION 1.2
+ - Fixed a bug where candidates may not be eliminated if there are 0 seats remaining

 # NEW VERSION 1.1
  - Block voting mode: Votes can now be entered in groups of multiple votes